Canfield: Concerto after Mendelssohn for Bassoon and Piano

 Code: JP3036 ISMN: 979-0-3019-0626-2

 The version on this web page is for bassoon and piano.
-The version with bassoon and orchestra is in preparation.
+Concerto after Mendelssohn for bassoon and orchestra is also available separately (JP6049).